tvandame/back-end-developer-interview-questions/README.md

 * What did you learn/know about agile methodology?
 * Do you prefer to work on a team or alone?
 * What's the biggest problem faced on your projects and how did you solve it?
-* How you contribute to the open source community (Github, Bitbucket, IRC, foruns)?
+* How you contribute to the open source community (Github, Bitbucket, IRC, forums)?

 **[[⬆]](#toc) return to Table of Contents**